Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: The Orbifold Topological Model (OTM)

 The failure of OTM to predict AuCu in Fig.~\ref{fig:exp_theory_comp} was discussed in the original references\cite{Travesset2017a,Travesset2017b}, where it became apparent that almost all the values of $\gamma$ for which they were reported correspond to a low HS PF for which there is no OTM branch.
 All AuCu BNSLs were recognized to have PbS (or PbSe) cores, whose ligands detach due to weak binding\cite{Boles2019}.
 The reason why OTM does not work is that this BNSL corresponds to an NC in which some facets have lost all their ligands and the actual cores are in physical contact.
 The assembly of partially grafted NCs has very significant interest\cite{Whitham2016,Lokteva2019,Kavrik2022} as direct contact among the cores allows charge transport throughout the material, so extensions of OTM to these important cases will need to be developed.
 In either case, it remains an outstanding success that OTM could identify AuCu as inconsistent with a BNSL where NCs are fully grafted, as shown in Fig.~\ref{fig:otm_pf_bnsl}, before the systematic experiments of Ref.~\cite{Boles2019} had been reported.

 Perovskite NCs\cite{Schmidt2014, Protesescu2015, Imran2018} take the form of a cube, which for single component assemble into simple cubic superlattices\cite{Raino2018} (except for small cubes\cite{Boehme2023}) with lattice constants and PF well described by HS as demonstrated in Table~\ref{tab:lat_constant}.
 Binary systems of cubes and spherical NCs form a very rich phase diagram\cite{Cherniukh2021,Cherniukh2021a,CherniukhMe2022}.
-Each NC in NaCl has coordination six and NC cubes interact through their faces, therefore, there are no OTM branches and this superlattice is entirely described by HS.
-In ABO$_3$, however, the NC cubes interact through their vertices, and, as it follows from the discussion in Fig.~\ref{fig:otm_cubes} this leads to the breakdown of HS descriptions and the emergence of OTM branches.
-Fig.~\ref{fig:otm_cubes_experiment} highlights two experiments (red dashed arrows) whose PF within HS would be less than 50 $\%$ and the inclusion of OTM increases the PF above the fcc and also brings the lattice constants in agreement with the experiment.
-This example illustrates how important the relative NC orientation is in determining whether HS descriptions break down.
+Each NC in NaCl has coordination six and NC cubes interact through their faces, therefore, there are no OTM branches and this superlattice is entirely described by \resp{a hard shape model}.
+In ABO$_3$, however, the NC cubes interact through their vertices, and, as it follows from the discussion in Fig.~\ref{fig:otm_cubes} this leads to the breakdown of \resp{hard cube} description and the emergence of OTM branches.
+Fig.~\ref{fig:otm_cubes_experiment} highlights two experiments (red dashed arrows) whose PF within HS would be less than 50$\%$ and the inclusion of OTM increases the PF above the fcc and also brings the lattice constants in agreement with the experiment.
+This example illustrates how important the relative NC orientation is in determining whether \resp{the hard shape} description breaks down.
 Fig.~\ref{fig:otm_cubes_experiment} shows the OTM PF for all five phases encountered (including only 2 NC sizes) and how all have large PF ($> 0.7$).
 Refer to~\cite{CherniukhMe2022, HallstromMe2023} for more detailed quantitative analysis.

 An interesting more complex example is provided by polycatenar ligands\cite{Diroll2016}, shown in Fig.~\ref{fig:polycatenar}.
 They consist of a thiol or carboxylic group hydrocarbon chain linked to the NC core, with an intermediate linker with two or three hydrocarbon chains linked through an ether group.
 The HS diameter of a NC in the original reference was obtained from